 Bathed in sunlight and brightly white within, rooms feel open yet cosy; however, you’ll most likely be drawn to your private terrace or garden.
 Flashes of bleached antique stone nod to the Masseria’s heritage, as do the suite names, which tell a tale of busy farm life and past skirmishes with Saracens (the Tower Suite was once a lookout point).
 Less dramatic, but no less lovely, is the Stable Suite, which has its own sitting room, large glass doors and oil-painting views.

-Sheltered by stacked-stone walls, with views of olive groves, the large outdoor heated and chlorinated pool (open from 10am to 6.30pm, from April till October) sparkles in the sun.
+Sheltered by stacked-stone walls, with views of olive groves, the large outdoor heated pool (open from 10am to 6.30pm, from April till October) sparkles in the sun.
 There are sunloungers round the side, parasol-shaded with cheery yellow-striped towels laid out on them, and a casual pool bar where you can get cocktails, wines and a pizza paddled straight out of the oven if you feel peckish.
 A lifeguard keeping watch means little ones can learn how to swim safely here.

 There’s a duo of treatment rooms, decorated in earthy hues with bamboo furnishings, where all manner of massages, facials and Ayurvedic treatments take place – using deliciously scented all-natural Pevonia products, plus herbs from the garden – which can be customised to your needs.
 There’s a gym too, with top-drawer Technogym equipment (treadmill, bikes, workout bench) and free yoga sessions (or charged Pilates classes) are held in the scenic surrounds of the olive groves or on the roof terrace (with a spell of meditation for good measure).